 Oran is a Dublin-born dance artist of mixed Chinese and Irish heritage.
+In 2020, he was supported by Dance Ireland’s Emerging Artist HATCH Award.

 At 6 years of age he began Irish dance training and competed locally and internationally, mostly as a soloist but also in teams, for nearly 18 years.
 Having won the World Championships in 2016 for a third year in a row, the only dancer to have achieved this in his organisation, he hung up his feis (competition) shoes and completed his exams for TCRG (Irish dance teacher qualification) – which was awarded in Nov 2016.
 While no longer a competitor, he remains a part of the feis world by assisting at competitions and offering workshops to dancers of all ages and levels.